 Figure 1.
 The working field of CLP App (iOS)

-The CLP specialized system facilitates evaluation of pulmonary tissue lesions and is based on a score system from 0 to 4, objectively reflecting the presence, intensity and location of pathological changes associated with infection with microorganisms Actinobacillus pleuropneumoniae (Ap) and / or Mycoplasma hyopneumoniae.
+The CLP specialized system facilitates evaluation of pulmonary tissue lesions and is based on a scoring system from 0 to 4, objectively reflecting the presence, intensity and location of pathological changes associated with infection with microorganisms Actinobacillus pleuropneumoniae (Ap) and/or Mycoplasma hyopneumoniae.

 Calculated indices "% lungs with bronchopneumonia", "% of the affected surface" and assessment of severity of pathological changes according to the modified Madec scale allow objectively to assess the extent and severity of the clinical manifestation of respiratory mycoplasmosis (Figure 2).